 - Malevolent Masked Man: Casanova wears a quite sinister white theatrical mask.

-- Post Rape Taunt: In the finale Casanova taunts Alex Cross how he molested his kidnapped niece for ten days purely to press his Relative Button.
+- Post-Rape Taunt: In the finale Casanova taunts Alex Cross how he molested his kidnapped niece for ten days purely to press his Relative Button.
 However, Cross maintains his calculating demeanor long enough to defuse the Taking You with Me situation.

 - Softspoken Sadist: Casanova's voice is very deep and smooth.
 It's also incredibly unnerving.

 - Soft Water: Subverted.
 Desperate to escape from the killer, Kate jumps over a waterfall.
 She survives but is considerably banged up.
-It's subverted even further in the book, where she's severely injured and out of commission for the rest of the novel.

-- Soundtrack Dissonance: At the climax of the film, the killer tries to rape the heroine, who had escaped from his clutches earlier in the movie.
+- Soundtrack Dissonance: At the climax of the film, the killer tries to rape Kate, who had escaped from his clutches earlier in the movie.
 Playing in the background is a raucous, upbeat version of the song "Irene Goodnight".
 This trope might even be played twice, as the lyrics, with allusions to murder and suicide, are far too dark for the manner in which the song is sung.

 - Taking You with Me: Near the end Casanova attacks Kate in her own house and tries to rape her, but she successfully fights him off.
 He tears out the gas tubes in her kitchen and grabs a lighter so he can off them both, but Cross arrives on the scene and manages distract Casanova long enough to kill him safely.